 Permits for syptic systems are managed by the Public Health, Delta Menominee Counties

 Telephone service in Delta County is handled by SBC, AT&T, and CenturyLink.

 Solutions Telecommunications is a Five Star Ameritech Distribution for UP Sale and Service of phone systems including: Northern Telcom, Lucent, and Mital & Panasonic.
 They also provide sales and Installation of cellular phones.

 Wireless phone services licensed in Delta County include: T-Mobile, Verizon, AT&T, Cricket, Sprint, Cellcom, Frontier Wireless, Wittenberg Telephone, and CenturyTel.

-Internet Services are provided in Delta County by DS Tech, Charter Communications, AT&T, Michigan Broadband, U.P.
-Logon, Big Bay Broadbans and Exede Satellite Internet.
+Internet Services are provided in Delta County by DS Tech, Charter Spectrum, AT&T, Michigan Broadband, U.P.
+Logon, Big Bay Broadband and Exede Satellite Internet.

 In addition, Merit Network was awarded federal stimulus funding to build 1,270 miles of fiber-optic infrastructure in the Northern Lower and Upper Peninsulas of Michigan.
 REACH-3MC is a Public-Private Collaboration that will benefit Michigan communities.
 Merit will connect Community Anchor Institutions, such as libraries, education, government and healthcare.
 Commercial Sub-recipients will provide service to homes and businesses.